What are Kidney Stones?

-Kidney stones are small hard "stones" that form in the kidney.
-These stones (they really do look like small stones) develop because the kidney is doing it's job of cleaning and filtering the blood of impurities.
-If you have too much of certain elements in your blood, the kidney will try to correct it and remove the impurities.
+Kidney stones develop because the kidney is cleaning and filtering the blood of impurities.
+If you have too much of certain elements in your blood, the kidney will try to correct it and remove the impurities which can collect to form stones if present in high amounts.
 By far the number one impurity in the blood that the kidney wants to get rid of is excess blood calcium.
 When there is too much calcium (or other minerals) in the blood, the kidney tries to remove it causing it to collect in the center of the kidney where it clumps together into one or more small stones.
-It is possible that the stones actually form in the bladder, but almost always, kidney stones form in the kidney (duh--thus their name!).
+It is possible that the stones actually form in the bladder, but almost always, kidney stones form in the kidney (thus their name!).
+And yes, kidney stones they really do look like small stones.

-At least 90% of kidney stones are made up of calcium.
-We are discussing kidney stones on this website because the amount of calcium in our bodies is controlled by the parathyroid glands.
+At least 90% of kidney stones are made up of calcium and the number one cause of kidney stones is hyperparathyroidism, a disease caused by a problem with the parathyroid glands.
+The other 10% of kidney stones are made up of other blood impurities such as uric acid, and other very rare compounds.
+Kidney stones are discussed on this website because most are made of calcium and the amount of calcium in our bodies is controlled by the parathyroid glands.
 It is the job of the parathyroid glands to control the amount of calcium in our blood and in our bones.
 However, about 2 percent of people will develop a problem with their parathyroid glands during their lifetime (this entire website is about parathyroid problems), and all patients with a parathyroid problem will have problems with calcium.
 Thus, by far the most common cause for kidney stones is hyperparathyroidism--a disease of calcium caused by a tumor on one or two of the parathyroid glands.
 However, this statement is only true for people who just started having kidney stones, not people who have had many stones for many years.

 Kidney stones occur in all people world wide at the same rate: between 3 and 5% of the population.
 However, in our patients that we operate on for hyperparathyroidism, 38% of men have stones and 20% of women have stones.
 Thus not everybody with a parathyroid problem will get kidney stones (but they do get other problems!).
 And likewise, not everybody with kidney stones has a parathyroid problem.
 However, if you are reading this page because you recently had a kidney stone, you MUST be checked for a parathyroid problem (we will tell you how to do this later on this page).
 Untreated hyperparathyroidism doesn't just cause kidney stones, it also causes high blood pressure, osteoporosis, fractures, coronary heart disease, atrial fibrillation (heart problems), stroke, renal failure, GERD, and even increases your risk of several cancers.
 Avoiding more kidney stones is only one small part of why you must be checked for hyperparathyroidism if you have kidney stones.
 IMPORTANT... do not assume that your doctor is automatically checking you for a parathyroid problem.
 Less than 20% of doctors (including urologists) check patients for parathyroid problems when they get a kidney stone.
 So keep reading and make sure you are getting checked correctly.
 One important fact that must be stated: people with kidney stones due to parathyroid tumors usually don't have lots of kidney stones for many years.
 Instead, they have one or a couple of stones and they never had them before.
 This page is written for people who have a new onset of kidney stones, not people who have had dozens of stones for dozens of years.
 We will discuss this at the bottom of the page.